Symmetries of weighted networks: weight approximation method and its application to food webs

 \subsection{Food webs}

-A food web represents an ecosystem as a set of species or functional groups of species (vertices) connected by flows of biomass resulting from feeding relationships.
-The most common models describe mass flows (measured in dry or wet weight), or closely related flows of carbon.
+A food web represents an ecosystem as a weighted and directed graph with species or functional groups of species mapped to vertices connected by flows of biomass resulting from feeding relationships.
+The most common models describe mass flows (expressed in dry or wet weight), or closely related flows of carbon.
 Only a few models quantify the flow of nitrogen or phosphorus.

-A food web is a weighted and directed graph of $N$ vertices.
-An edge $\phi_{ij}$ represents the biomass flow from vertex $j$ to vertex $i$.
 In this analysis we restrict ourselves only to local interactions between vertices representing living or non-living pools of biomass (detritus), ignoring exchanges with outside environment, such as atmosphere.
 These are usually also included in food web models as the import, export and respiration of each vertex.